-For worship to contribute to the spiritual development of pupils it should:
+For worship to contribute to the spiritual development of pupils it should do the following:

 1. Celebrate all that is good and lovely and express thankfulness for the joy of being alive.

 2. Provide opportunities for pupils to share what is meaningful and significant to them including the 'darker side of life'.